dondealban/14n121e/content/post/2020/03-22-erl-paper-featured/index.md

 - Twitterverse
 title: 'ERL paper featured.'
 ---
 Almost three weeks have passed since our [paper on historical mangrove change in Myanmar](https://iopscience.iop.org/article/10.1088/1748-9326/ab666d) was published in [Environmental Research Letters](https://iopscience.iop.org/journal/1748-9326).
-And to be honest, I still feel over the moon that it is my first paper as lead author that has been published in a prestigious journal, and that got picked up by various news outlets–thanks to the support of our media office at the university–such as [EurekAlert!](https://www.eurekalert.org/pub_releases/2020-03/nuos-mt6030220.php) and [PHYS.org](https://phys.org/news/2020-03-myanmar-mangroves-deforested-years.html).
+And to be honest, I still feel over the moon knowing that it is my first paper as lead author to be published in a prestigious journal, which got picked up by various news outlets–thanks to the support of our media office at the university–such as [EurekAlert!](https://www.eurekalert.org/pub_releases/2020-03/nuos-mt6030220.php) and [PHYS.org](https://phys.org/news/2020-03-myanmar-mangroves-deforested-years.html).

 Moreover, there were several tweets that shared our paper or the press release over Twitterverse, of which the most noteworthy ones were:

-From the National University of Singapore
+From the National University of Singapore:
 {{< tweet 1234674805669974017 >}}
 {{< tweet 1234665510169497601 >}}

-From international and regional news outlets
+From international and regional news outlets:
 {{< tweet 1234841149761818630 >}}
 {{< tweet 1234877468936409088 >}}

-From some international and Myanmar journalists and writers, and science communicators
+And from international and Myanmar journalists and writers, and science communicators:
 {{< tweet 1235241606250475520 >}}
 {{< tweet 1235076179356315649 >}}
 {{< tweet 1235339939778306048 >}}